aabushnell/py-sim/README.md

 Note that members 1-6 are of length `<model_size>` and 7-10 are technically of length `<model_size> * <model_size>` but in practical terms should be accessed as nested arrays (i.e. to get the direct travel cost between cells 100 and 101 call `<model_name>.t[100][101]`).

+### Data I/O

-Once initialized, the model member arrays can be accessed, copied, or modified at will the same way any standard numpy array would be.
+Once initialized, the `Model` member arrays can be accessed, copied, or modified at will the same way any standard numpy array would be.
 This allows for a high degree of flexibility to integrate this interface into any desired codebase or processing pipeline.
 However some simple data i/o is provided within the `sim.io` module.

-### Data I/O

 ```python
 from sim.io import *
 ```
-to import some handy input/output helper functions.

-Data can be loaded from a csv file with the function `read_array(filepath: str, array: np.ndarray, array_len: int, indexed: bool = False)`.
-Provide the absolute or relative filepath as a string, along with the desired model array to be loaded, the length of the array (which should be the same as the `<mode_size>` the model was initialized with), and an optional boolean stating whether the csv file is indexed or not.
+- Data can be loaded from a csv file with the function `read_array(filepath: str, array: numpy.ndarray, array_len: int, indexed: bool = False)`.
+The variable `indexed` is an optional boolean stating whether the csv file is indexed or not.
 By default the function will assume an unindexed csv file with a single floating point number on each line.
 If the csv is indexed (i.e. in the form `1,5.2` for a single line) then pass `True` to the indexed variable in the function call.

 **Example:**
 `read_array('data/A.csv', my_model.A, 1861, True)`

+- Data can be written to a csv file with the function `write_array(filepath: str, array: numpy.ndarray, array_len: int)`.

+**Example:**
+`write_array('data/P.csv', my_model.P, 1861)`

+- Similarly, the `read_matrix(filepath: str, matrix: numpy.ndarray, array_len: int)` and `write_matrix(filepath: str, matrix: numpy.ndarray, array_len: int)` functions can be used to read or write matrices to and from a csv file of the form `<i>,<j>,<value>`

+**Example:**
+`read_matrix('data/t.csv', my_model.t, 1861)`

 ### Calculating Tau matrix